Subject to change

 Some lodges lower their rates for these months.
-As mentioned, animals are abundant year-round in the Chobe National Park and visitors are guaranteed to spot elephant, hippo, red lechwe, blue wildebeest, kudu, warthog and vervet monkey.
-If you're lucky you may spot the elusive leopard and cheetah.
+As mentioned, animals are abundant year-round in the Chobe National Park, and visitors are guaranteed to spot elephants, hippo, red lechwe, blue wildebeest, kudu, warthog and vervet monkeys.
+If you're lucky, you may spot the elusive leopard and cheetah.

 April to October

 The weather changes in April and May, becoming dryer, but the vegetation is still lush.
 It is a maximum of 29°C during the day.
-During June, July and August it's a bit cooler, ranging from 8°C in the mornings to a maximum of 27°C in the afternoons.
-During September and October, it continues to get hotter until the rainy season starts.
+It's a bit cooler during June, July and August, ranging from 8°C in the mornings to a maximum of 27°C in the afternoons.
+During September and October, it gets hotter until the rainy season starts.
 The heat peaks in October with an average of 35°C.

 November to March

-From November to February it's around 19°C in the mornings.
+From November to February, it's around 19°C in the mornings.
 It's hot and sunny in the afternoons, reaching 33°C before the afternoon rains.
-In January and February you can expect the most rain, but still only in the afternoons.
-In March the rain is less frequent and the mornings are around 17°C.
+You can expect the most rainfall in January and February, but only in the afternoons.
+The rain is less frequent in March, and the mornings are around 17°C.

 May to August

-It's cooler during the day, with a maximum of 28°C and quite cold at night, with temperatures dropping to 6°C.
+It's more relaxed during the day, with a maximum of 28°C and quite cold at night, with temperatures dropping to 6°C.